2025 NBA playoffs: (1) Oklahoma City Thunder vs. (8) Memphis Grizzlies

 The Thunder won by a heavy landslide, outscoring the Grizzlies in every quarter, as they secured a 51-point win following a 32-point lead at halftime.
 This was the largest-ever point differential in Game 1 of an NBA playoff series and the fifth largest in any playoff game.
 Six Oklahoma City players scored double-digit points, while Shai Gilgeous-Alexander played 23 minutes and scored 15 points, his lowest-scoring game of the season.
-Desmond Bane emerged from the game with the ignominy of being the first NBA player in the 21st century to have a plus-minus lower than -50, with -51.
+Desmond Bane emerged from the game with the ignominy of being the first NBA player in the 21st century to have a plus-minus lower than minus-50, with minus-51.

 Fresh off their blowout victory in Game 1, the Thunder dominate yet again in Game 2 to take a commanding 2–0 series lead.
 The Thunder opened the game with a 9–0 run, and never trailed throughout the game.
 Shai Gilgeous-Alexander led the Thunder with 27 points, while Jalen Williams added 24 points, and Chet Holmgren put up a 20-point, 11-rebound double-double.
 For the Grizzlies, Jaren Jackson Jr. scored 26 points, and Ja Morant added 23 points, both in a losing effort.
 For the second straight game, Memphis was held to under 100 points, and was scoreless in the first four minutes of the fourth quarter.

 After trailing 51–77 at halftime, the Thunder came back from a 29-point deficit to move on the verge of a sweep.
 It tied a record for the second largest comeback in an NBA playoff history, only behind the April 15, 2019, game between the Los Angeles Clippers and the Golden State Warriors (31 points).
 Shai Gilgeous-Alexander led the Thunder with 31 points, while Jalen Williams added 26 points, and Chet Holmgren scored 23 of his 24 points in the second half.
 Scotty Pippen Jr. led the Grizzlies with 28 points.
 Ja Morant had 15 points and five assists, but left the game early after a hip injury; on the play, Morant attempted to jump over Luguentz Dort on a contested dunk attempt.

 Oklahoma City advanced to the Western Conference semifinals after a close 117–115 Game 4 victory.
 Shai Gilgeous-Alexander scored 38 points on 13-of-24 shooting and 11-of-13 from the free throw line, while Jalen Williams added 23 points on 10-of-21 shooting.
 Joining them in double figures for the Thunder were Isaiah Hartenstein (11 points, 12 rebounds), Chet Holmgren (11 points), and Aaron Wiggins (11 points) off the bench.
 With no Ja Morant due to injury, Memphis received big contributions from role-players Scotty Pippen Jr. (30 points, 11 rebounds, but 5 turnovers) and Santi Aldama (23 points, 9 rebounds, 9-of-13 shooting).
 Desmond Bane added 23 points, but also had 5 turnovers.
 Overall, Memphis turned the ball over 21 times.
 With the Thunder's victory, it extended their win streak over the Grizzlies to 12 games.